inlinedio/ikv-store/README.md

 ## APIs
-In this section we go over the key interfaces and abstractions that IKV provides as a key-value database.
+In this section we go over some important interfaces and abstractions that IKV provides as a key-value database.

 These concepts are language independent.
-IKV stores documents (the "value") associated with primary-keys (the "key"), in an eventually consistent (read-after-write manner).
+IKV stores documents (the "value") associated with primary-keys (the "key"), in an [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency) (read-after-write) manner.
 Given a primary-key, a user can do CRUD operations i.e. create/read/update/delete for a single document (batch operations are also supported).

 ##### Document
 A document is a collection of fields/attributes.
-Each inner field/attribute contained within a document is optional (i.e. it's value can be missing), and can be used to store a particular property associated with a unit of data.
+Each inner field/attribute contained within a document is optional (i.e. it's value can be missing), and can be used to store a particular property of the document.
 This is analogous to a "single row" of data in many SQL databases or something like DynamoDB, with each "column" being an inner field/attribute.

 A field can be uniquely identified by a **name** and a **type** - which is the same across all documents stored in a particular IKV store.
 Fields (except primary and partitioning keys) are not required to be declared while provisioning or in a "schema/configuration" file, instead IKV updates field information dynamically as and when they are encountered at runtime.